<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2895/what-s-anarcho-collectivism</guid>
+<guid isPermaLink="true">https://anarchy101.org/24179/is-possible-and-desirable-have-some-sort-anarchist-militia</guid>

 </item>